matm/jQuery-File-Upload-Wiki/Uploading-to-nginx-using-the-nginx-upload-module.md

 There are some important settings in this config file that should be documented, however I'd like to call out again just a couple things.

 First, make sure that you have the client_body_buffer_size set to be **less than or equal to** the **maxChunkSize** for your uploader.
 It is important to not exceed the buffer, otherwise you can end up with some really bad upload performance.
+Below is a text file that shows the benchmarks for various maxChunkSize and client_body_buffer_size settings.
+These benchmarks might not be completely accurate for your environment, so feel free to change up your configuration.

+* Benchmarks for the plugin's 'maxChunkSize' and nginx's 'client_body_buffer_size settings': https://gist.github.com/3920385

 Secondly, nginx has its own function for passing along headers: _upload_add_header_.
 This example I've provided demonstrates configuration for CORS.
 Without these headers (in addition to the normal headers for nginx) you will most likely not be able to upload across domains.